kanisht09/Connected_comp_count/README.md

-# Connected_comp_count
+# Connected Components Count

-To count the count no. of connected components in a graph using DSU
+### To count the count number of connected components in a graph using DSU and DFS .